FlashArb-AI/frontend/README.md

 Note if you are doing an arbitrage for a different ERC20 token than the one in the provided (WETH), then you may also need to adjust profitability reporting in the *executeTrade()* function.

-Keep in mind, after running the scripts, specifically *manipulate.js*, you may need to restart your hardhat node, and re-deploy contracts to properly retest.
+Keep in mind, after running the scripts, specifically *manipulate.cjs*, you may need to restart your hardhat node, and re-deploy contracts to properly retest.

 ### Additional Information
-The *bot.js* script uses helper functions for fetching token pool addresses, calculating price of assets, and fetching liqudity.
-These functions can be found in the *helper.js* file inside of the helper folder.
+The *bot.cjs* script uses helper functions for fetching token pool addresses, calculating price of assets, and fetching liquidity.
+These functions can be found in the *helpers.cjs* file inside of the helper folder.

-The helper folder also has *server.js* which is responsible for spinning up a local server, and *initialization.js* which is responsible for setting up the blockchain connection, configuring Uniswap/Pancakeswap contracts, etc.
+The helper folder also has *server.cjs* which is responsible for spinning up a local server, and *initialization.cjs* which is responsible for setting up the blockchain connection, configuring Uniswap/Pancakeswap contracts, etc.

 As you customize parts of the script it's best to refer to [Uniswap documentation](https://docs.uniswap.org/contracts/v3/overview) for a more detail rundown on the protocol and interacting with the V3 exchange.